Unifying Self-Supervised Clustering and Energy-Based Models: Proof of Lemma 9

-We perform experiments to evaluate the generative/discriminative performance of GEDI and its competitors, namely an energy-based model JEM~\citep{grathwohl2020your}, which is trained with persistent contrastive divergence~\cite{tieleman2008training} to optimize only the generative term of the GEDI Lower Bound (Eq.~(\ref{eq:gedi_obj})), and 2 self-supervised baselines, viz. a negative-free approach based on Barlow Twins~\citep{zbontar2021barlow} and a cluster-based approach based on SwAV~\citep{caron2020unsupervised}, which optimize the objectives in Eq.~\ref{eq:negativefree_obj} and Eq.~\ref{eq:cluster_obj2}, respectively.
-The whole analysis is divided into four main experimental settings, the first part provides empirical validation and intuition on the results of Proposition~\ref{thm:lower_bound} and Theorem~\ref{thm:admissible}, the second part based on two synthetic datasets, including moons and circles, compares GEDI against the above-mentioned baselines, the third part extends the comparisons to real-world data, including SVHN, CIFAR-10 and CIFAR-100, and finally the last part showcases the utility of the GEDI framework to mitigate the reasoning shortcut problem arising in neuro-symbolic learning on MNIST data~\citep{sansone2023learning,sansone2023learning2,marconato2023neuro}.
+We perform experiments to evaluate the generative/discriminative performance of GEDI and its competitors, namely an energy-based model JEM~\citep{grathwohl2020your}, which is trained with persistent contrastive divergence~\cite{tieleman2008training} to optimize only the generative term of the GEDI Lower Bound (Eq.~(\ref{eq:gedi_obj})), and 2 self-supervised baselines, viz. a negative-free approach based on Barlow Twins~\citep{zbontar2021barlow} and a cluster-based approach based on SwAV~\citep{caron2020unsupervised}, which optimize the objectives in Lemma 6 and Lemma 9, respectively.
+We also compare with a two-stage generative and discriminative solution originally proposed in~\citep{sansone2022gedi}, called GEDI \textit{two stage}.
+The whole analysis is divided into four main experimental settings, the first part provides empirical validation and intuition on the results of Proposition~\ref{thm:lower_bound} and Theorem~\ref{thm:admissible}, the second part based on two synthetic datasets, including moons and circles, compares GEDI against the above-mentioned baselines, the third part extends the comparisons to real-world data, including SVHN, CIFAR-10 and CIFAR-100, and finally the last part showcases the utility of the GEDI framework to mitigate the symbol grounding problem arising in neuro-symbolic learning on MNIST data~\citep{harnad1990symbol,sansone2023learning2,marconato2023neuro}.
 We use existing code both as a basis to build our solution and also to run the experiments for the different baselines.
 In particular, we use the code from~\citep{duvenaud2021no} for training energy-based models and the repository from~\citep{costa2022solo} for all self-supervised approaches.
 Our code will be publicly released in its entirety upon acceptance.
 Implementation details as well as additional experiments are reported in the Supplementary Material.